Saving vs. investing: How are they different and which is better?

 - Investing products are generally very liquid.
 Stocks, bonds and ETFs can easily be converted into cash on almost any weekday.

 - If you own a broadly diversified collection of stocks, then you’re likely to easily beat inflation over long periods of time and increase your purchasing power.
-Currently, the target inflation rate that the Federal Reserve uses is 2 percent.
+Currently, the target inflation rate that the Federal Reserve uses is 2 percent, but it’s been much higher over the past year.
 If your return is below the inflation rate, you’re losing purchasing power over time.

 While there’s the potential for higher returns, investing has quite a few drawbacks, including:

 - Returns are not guaranteed, and there’s a good chance you will lose money at least in the short term as the value of your assets fluctuates.

 - Depending on when you sell and the health of the overall economy, you may not get back what you initially invested.